“BIRTH OF PHARAOH” CHAPTER 7

 “Eh?”

 Skin is bursting to speak more.
 But this mind and body of his instead begins to cry.
 It is a holy experience for the man who was brought to Po as something like a machine.
-He never knew he couldn’t understand himself, the way he can’t understand anything much else that surrounds him, at least during that moment of deep contemplation.
+He never knew he couldn’t understand himself, the way he can’t understand anyone much else who surrounds him, at least during a moment of deep contemplation.
+For this, he is resigned to his duty.
+He crumbles to the ground, folds over.
+Tyre kneels next to the man.

 “Will you clean me, sir?” asks Skin, as if he is only a boy.

-Tyre touches Skin’s chin, accepts the beauty of the mold used to craft Skin’s appearance.
+Skin turns his face upwards.
+Tyre will touch Skin’s chin, accept the beauty of the mold used to craft Skin’s appearance.
 In the beauty of Skin’s face, obtuse fragments of deceit and lies are there, too.
-Accepting his and the Pharaoh’s alliance as his own mortal fate, Tyre feels warmth inside his own soul that he has made it to this moment, at all.
+This is something Tyre is fearful for.
+In truth, he detests everything.
+However, accepting his own and the Pharaoh’s alliance as mortal fate, Tyre feels warmth inside his soul.
+He decides he is lucky to be alive.
+With that, he feels grateful he has made it to this moment, at all.

 “There are many advancements of the mind’s technology I can’t learn about yet, can I?” asks Skin, and he cries.